What are the Benefits of Volunteering for Newcomers?

 Job Search

 Volunteering is one of the fastest ways for newcomers to gain Canadian experience, build a professional network, and access the “hidden job market.”
-By contributing to local causes, immigrants can demonstrate their international skills, build local references, and enhance their language skills while integrating into Canada.
+By contributing to local causes, newcomers can demonstrate their international skills, build local connections, and enhance their language skills as they integrate into Canada.

 Why Do People Volunteer in Canada?